Quantum Shannon Theory & Quantum Cryptography

-My research is in quantum information theory, with a focus on quantum Shannon theory and quantum cryptography.
+Our research in quantum information theory has a focus on quantum Shannon theory and quantum cryptography.
 The former is about the general theory of information processing in the quantum setting, whereas the latter is more specifically about techniques for secure communication in the presence of malicious parties.
-Good examples for my work are the following results:
+Good examples for our work are the following results:

 - The uncertainty principle in the presence of quantum memory